galaxyproject/galaxy-charts/docs/content/vue-utilities.md

-# Additional Utilities
+# Utilities

-Galaxy Charts is bundled with utilitites to simplify interaction with Galaxy.
+Galaxy Charts is bundled with utilities to simplify interaction with Galaxy.

 ## Column Store